 The key to having tender juicy steak is to cook it briefly and then cut it correctly.

 The steak in this recipe is cooked as one piece to help keep it juicy.
 It needs just 2 minutes on each side.
 It then sits resting whilst the rest of the dish comes together.
 A final toss in the hot sauces keeps it hot.

-But the story doesn’t end there.
+But the story doesn't end there.
 Once the whole steak has been seared and rested, how you cut it can have a big effect!
 You want to cut against the grain of the meat.
-This ensures that the fibres in the meat are short, meaning when you chew it, the meat just melts in your mouth.
+This ensures that the fibers in the meat are short, meaning when you chew it, the meat just melts in your mouth.